Amankp1/airline-data-analytics/README.md

 - **Google Flights scraping** may break if Google changes its page structure.
 - **Google Gemini API** requires an API key.
 Replace the placeholder in `streamlit_app.py` with your own key.
 - **ChromeDriver** must be installed and compatible with your Chrome browser.
+- I chose to build it using Streamlit for rapid development and clear data visualization.
+If a React-based version is preferred, I’d be happy to adapt it accordingly.

 ---